pgpbpadilla/pgpbpadilla.github.io/_drafts/aixi.md

 tags: machine-intelligence hutter aixi agi universal
 ---

+## TODO

+- Resolve TODOs for external links
+- Link references in the article
+- Link Hutter video explaining AIXI, the one where he explains each of the Giants.

 [Marcus Hutter](TODO) is a researcher in many areas, including Universal Artificial Intelligence.
 The approach he and others -- [Schmidhubber](TODO), [Hochreiter](TODO) --